-Each event will feature plenty of networking opportunities to chat to fellow Instructors, CPI staff and speakers and you’ll have the chance to ask questions throughout.
+Each event will feature plenty of networking opportunities to chat to your peers, CPI staff and speakers and you’ll have the chance to ask questions throughout.

 The price per person is just £50 + VAT (€65) which gives full access to the keynotes plus all workshops.
 The sessions from the conference you’re registered on will be available on demand after the event so you can be rest assured that you can work them around your working day and catch up with them at a time to suit you.

 For more information, or to book your place, please contact us +44 (0)161 929 9777 or email email@example.com

 Share and win!

 If you’re attending, we’d love you get involved on social media too, using the hashtag #CPIConf2021 and sharing on Twitter: @CPI_Europe

 .
 Tell us you’re attending, what you think of the events, take pics (you can still do that on virtual events!) and we may have some little giveaways for those who do so the most 😊.

 Health & Social Care - Wednesday, November 3rd